Mayamariaruth/quizzing/README.md

 ### Content

 - The questions and answers were generated with ChatGPT.
-- The social media links direct to the homepages of each site.
+- The social media links directly to the homepages of each site.
+- Fonts were acquired from [Google Fonts](https://fonts.google.com/).
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media

 - The background image was generated with Microsoft Designer's AI tool.
-- Fonts were acquired from [Google Fonts](https://fonts.google.com/).
+- The color palette was generated with the image on[Coolors](https://coolors.co/).
 - [Am I Responsive](https://ui.dev/amiresponsive) was used to generate the initial image of the ReadME to showcase how the site looks on different screens.

 ### General reference

 - I relied upon my code learnings from the Code Institute, as well as the walk-through of the Love maths project and [Codehal's YouTube video](https://www.youtube.com/watch?v=Vp8x8-reqZA&ab_channel=Codehal).
-There are similarities in the code but I credited the necessary sections.
+There are similarities in some of the code but I credited the necessary sections.
 - W3Schools and StackOverflow were the sites mostly used for external references.